 Located at the very heart of Teton Village, Hotel Terra offers authentic Western hospitality in a luxurious mountain setting, where dynamic and vibrant indoor spaces are topped off with tailored service to impress and create memories.
 The hotel is a stone’s throw from the best skiing and snowboarding trails and accordingly offers ski valet and concierge service.
 The four-star hotel is all about the five-star experience from the moment you step through the doors to the moment you’re at the rooftop spa enjoying mountain views and relaxing treatments.

-The interiors around the hotel and in each of the rooms and suites are filled with Western-inspired contemporary furnishings and accents – leather, wood, and indigenous elements are all there but the overall feel is more modern than the more traditional mountain-lodge style using a pop of color for fun.
-Heated bathrooms floors, double-vanity sinks, rainfall showers, and plush robes are all available to wrap yourself in after a long day in the snow.
-One to three-bedroom suites have spacious living areas, and several full bathrooms – perfect for a group of friends or family.
+The interiors around the hotel and in each of the rooms and suites are filled with Western-inspired contemporary furnishings and accents – leather, wood and indigenous elements are all there but the overall feel is more modern than the more traditional mountain-lodge style using a pop of color for fun.
+Heated bathroom floors, double-vanity sinks, rainfall showers and plush robes are all available to wrap yourself in after a long day in the snow.
+One to three-bedroom suites have spacious living areas and several full bathrooms – perfect for a group of friends or family.

 It’s almost mind-boggling how remarkably well the Amangani resort creators have managed to capture the essence of the American West with such an Asian-inspired zen flair in the resort suites.
 Featuring the largest floor-to-ceiling and almost wall-length windows that open up to the wild and remote mountain scenery, each suite is a peaceful haven contrasting but still working together with the natural surroundings.
 Not only are the suites fantastically spacious, but each also comes with a large terrace or balcony.
 Even the deep-soaking tubs are nestled next to a window – it truly is all about the views here.
 While the interiors are minimal, each piece serves a purpose, creating harmony.

-The very first luxury hotel in Jackson Hole opened in the 1940’s and to this day Wort Hotel attracts visitors with its quaint charm and historic significance.
+The very first luxury hotel in Jackson Hole opened in the 1940s and to this day Wort Hotel attracts visitors with its quaint charm and historic significance.
 Established by the Wort brothers, who played a significant role in transforming Jackson Hole from a ranching region to a luxury winter destination, Wort Hotel features 55 rooms, five of which are sophisticated Western-themed suites.
-The hotel is filled with unique characteristics and accents, and everything from furnishings and carpets to fireplaces and light fixtures is deeply-rooted in heritage.
+The hotel is filled with unique characteristics and accents and everything from furnishings and carpets to fireplaces and light fixtures are deeply-rooted in heritage.

 Unlike many of the newer additions to the Jackson Hole hospitality scene, Wort Hotel isn’t just Western-inspired – all rooms and suites are full-blown Western country.
-And while more often than not in most places this would cross a line into tacky territory, Wort Hotel keeps it perfectly in-line with, well… how it’s supposed to be here!
-It’s not just about the looks – the quality follows suit; heavy wooden furnishings feel sturdy and indestructible, and the leather finish exudes true American craftsmanship.
-What Wort Hotel lacks in resort-style amenities, it makes up in authenticity and comfort, and genuinely heartfelt service.
+It’s not just about the looks – the quality follows suit; heavy wooden furnishings feel sturdy and indestructible and the leather finish exudes true American craftsmanship.
+What Wort Hotel lacks in resort-style amenities, it makes up in authenticity and comfort and genuinely heartfelt service.

 Teton Mountain Lodge